 We have a highly experienced team of five fee earners who may work on your matter complemented by support staff.

-Regardless of who woks on your matter, they will be supervised by Emma Bell.
+Regardless of who woks on your matter, they will be supervised by Stephen Walker.

 Fee Earner Charging Rates